amirongit/notecode/algebra1FullCourse.md

 4. resulting expression is simplified through grouping

 since there are two square roots for values being raised to `2` (or any even exponent), quadratic equations may have more than one solution.<br>
-quadratic equations are solved through either of these methods:
+quadratic equations are solved through either of these methods
 - reversing square of binomials special product: works best if the equation is in the form square of binomials special product (aka perfect square trinomial)
 - factoring
     1. the equation is transformed into product of terms being equal to `0`